-The day starts with breakfast before heading to the airstrip for your scheduled flights to Kidepo Valley National Park (there will be a short lay-over in Entebbe en-route).
-You arrive in Kidepo by the early afternoon, where you will be met and driven to the Apoka Safari Lodge for a three night stay.
+The day starts with breakfast before heading to the airstrip for a scheduled flight to Kidepo Valley National Park (normally via Entebbe, with a short layover).
+Arriving in Kidepo, you will be met and transferred to your lodge.

-Days8-9: Game viewing in Kidepo Valley National Park
+Days8-9: Wildlife viewing in Kidepo Valley National Park

-Days10-11: Travel to the shores of Lake Victoria; 2-nights at Pineapple Bay
+Days10-11: Travel to the shores of Lake Victoria

 Today, you depart Kidepo Valley on a scheduled flight to Entebbe.
-After landing, you are met and transferred by car and boat to Pineapple Bay, where you spend the next two nights.
-For the rest of the afternoon you can enjoy nature walks on the island or relax at the pool.
+After landing, you will be transferred by car and boat to Lake Victoria, and spend the rest of the afternoon enjoying nature walks on the island or relaxing at the pool.

-Day12: Take the boat back to the mainland and continue to the airport at Entebbe to catch your homeward international flight.
+Take the boat back to the mainland and continue to Entebbe airport for your homeward international flight.